The Horse: Chinese Zodiac Personality & 2026 Forecast

 - Horse natives are defined by extraordinary vitality, independence, and infectious optimism.
 As a Yang Fire sign, they possess natural magnetism, quick intelligence, and a deep need for freedom.
 Their strengths include adaptability, persuasive communication, and enthusiastic leadership, while their growth areas include cultivating patience, sustained focus, and emotional depth in relationships.

-- How will the 2026 Fire Snake year affect Horse natives?
+- How will the 2026 Fire Horse year affect Horse natives?

 - Which zodiac signs are the best matches for the Horse?